determined-ai/pdk/deploy/README.md

 ## Step 3: Running the Pipeline
-As mentioned before, the pipelines automatically run if new data is committed to the input repository `dogs-and-cats`.</br>
+As mentioned before, the pipelines automatically run when new data is committed to the input repository `dogs-and-cats`.</br>

 Some sample images of dogs and cats can be found in the `sample-data` folder.
 Unzip the `dataset-dog-cat.zip` file to obtain a sample dataset that can be used to train the model.

 With the command below you can commit all images in the `dog-cat` directory of your machine to the folder `data1` in the MLDM repository `dogs-and-cats`.
-The folder `data1` will be created as part of the commit process; make sure to increment the number if you need to re-upload this folder. </br></br>
+The folder `data1` will be created as part of the commit process; make sure to increment the number if you need to re-upload this folder (otherwise it won't be considered as new data by MLDM). </br></br>

 >**IMPORTANT:** While the folder `data1` can have any name, **do not** use the words "dog(s)" or "cat(s)" as it will impact the labeling of the images in the data pre-processing code.